FeeFighters/samurai-client-python/docs/django.md

 * Every significant action saves to the database.
 For instance:
  * When the redirect comes back, it will call a view to save the resulting Payment Method, if it's valid. (more on this view below)
  * purchase, authorize, capture, void, and credit will all add the resulting transaction to the database if successful
+* calling full_clean() on a PaymentMethod will confirm that the payment method was set up to be attached to the logged in user (via a hashed version of their user ID added when the user submitted the data).
+This is mainly done by the supplied views, but you can also do this to check on a payment_method you create (even if you don't save).

 You shouldn't ever have to call `save()` on any of these models.
 Though, it is ok to delete them.

 ## Filtering

+Some useful ways to access the data:

 To get a particular payment method: